How do I apply for admission to Memphis Theological Seminary?

-Make your check payable to “Memphis Theological Seminary” and write your student ID number on the check.
+Make your check payable to “Memphis Theological Seminary/MTS” and write your student ID number on the check.

 - How do I receive my excess financial aid funds?

 Refund checks are ready within 14 days after the funds have been received by MTS.
 The Business Office makes it the highest priority to prepare the refunds as soon as possible.
 You will be contacted by the Business Office through your student MTS email address when your refund and paperwork are ready.
-You will need to bring your current drivers license with you.
+You will need to bring your current drivers license or government issued ID with you.
 Also, please note that even if you do not receive a refund, you are still required to sign additional paperwork.
-Any inquiries concerning refund checks before 14 days only slows down the process.

 - What if I decide I am not going to attend classes this term?

 There is a refund schedule in the financial section of the MTS catalog.
-It is your responsibility to withdraw or drop any classes within the appropriate time frame to receive a credit and there is an additional drop/add fee of $50 assessed to your account.
+It is your responsibility to withdraw or drop any classes, with the Registrar’s Office, within the appropriate time frame to receive a credit.
+There is an drop/add fee of $55 (with each class added/dropped) assessed to your account.

 - Where do I go to search for books or video recordings?

 Use the library’s online catalog or WorldCat.